alexandrabaturina/my-reads/README.md

 * Build components
 * Leverage [React Router](https://reactrouter.com/web/guides/quick-start)

+## Features
+* Main Page
+    * The main page shows 3 shelves for books:
+      * Currently Reading
+      * Read
+      * Want To Read

+      Each book is shown on the correct shelf, along with its title and all of its authors.
+    * The main page shows a control that allows users to move books between shelves.
+The control is tied to each book instance.
+    * When the browser is refreshed, the same information is displayed on the page.
 ## Getting Started
 To run **My Reads** app in dev mode:
 1. Clone this repo.